Biography

 Angela DelGrande PhD, CNP, CNS is a clinician educator, associate professor in the PMHNP program at the University of New Mexico (UNM) College of Nursing.

-As a perinatal CNS, DelGrande recognized that the ability to integrate mental health and perinatal care was lacking in the field which prompted her long-standing interest in women's mental health.
+As a perinatal CNS, DelGrande recognized that the ability to integrate mental health and perinatal care was lacking which prompted her long-standing interest in women's mental health.
 She subsequently transitioned to psychiatric nursing at Kaseman Presbyterian and later completed PMHNP training at New Mexico State University.
-She also started the UNM CON PhD program with a research focus on women's mental health.
+She also entered the UNM CON PhD program with a research focus on women's mental health.
 DelGrande successfully defended her dissertation entitled "Role Discrepancy, Maternal Hardiness and Depression in Mother's of Toddlers: A Qualitative Exploration" and was awarded the 2014 Estelle Rosenblum Dissertation award.
-She started her federal career in 2010 at the NMVAHCS initially as a PMHNP in the emergency psychiatry service, and subsequently provided psychiatric mental health care in the Women's Primary Care Clinic.
-DelGrande was later appointed as the Women's Mental Health Champion for the NMVAHCS which afforded the ability for her to advocate for facility-wide gender sensitive care and facility representation at the national level.
+She started her federal career in 2010 at the NMVAHCS as a PMHNP in the emergency psychiatry service, and subsequently provided integrative mental health care in the Women's Primary Care Clinic.

-DelGrande is also a strong advocate for improving PMHNP education.
-She directly precepted students in the primary care mental health integration and neuromodulation clinics and successfully implemented the PMHNP post-graduate residency program in 2019..
-As program director, DelGrande was responsible for curriculum development, administrative oversight and direct training of PMHNP students.
-This was the first PMHNP residency program in New Mexico and is now considered a highly sought after, competitive training site for novice PMHNPs.
-Strong academic collaboration with the UNM CON, a a key goal for the residency program has been achieved which has enhanced the training opportunities for both the residents and students.
+DelGrande is a strong advocate for improving PMHNP education.
+She directly precepted students at NMVAHCS and in 2019 successfully implemented the PMHNP post-graduate residency program.
+As program director, DelGrande was responsible for curriculum development, administrative oversight and direct training of PMHNP residents.
+She has also fostered strong academic collaboration with the UNM CON which has enhanced the training opportunities for both PMHNP residents and students.

 Areas of Specialty